 For at least 10-20% of concussion patients, some concussion symptoms will linger for months or even years after the injury.
 When that happens, the symptoms typically won’t go away without further treatment.

 If you’ve recently had a concussion, take care of yourself.
 Most symptoms of a concussion heal with both time and a gradual return to cognitive and physical activity.
 Don’t return to sports (especially contact sports) or put your brain at risk until you are fully healed.
 A concussion can become a more serious brain injury if you hit your head again without healing first.

 If it’s been three months since your injury and you’re still hurting from post-concussion symptoms, we can help.
-Contact us for a free consultation to learn more about your options.
+Contact us for a consultation to learn more about your options.

 About Dr. Jaycie Loewen

 Dr. Jaycie Loewen is a Clinical Neuroscientist who received her Doctorate of Neuroscience at the University of Utah.
 Her background includes the study of basic and clinical brain injury, including the publication of research regarding mechanisms of epilepsy pathophysiology.
 Her work has elucidated the role of glial and neuronal cell profiles in viral-induced brain injury and acute seizures.
 Dr. Loewen is further a Howard Hughes Medical Institute Scholar, with a Master's in Clinical Investigation awarded in 2018, as well as a recipient of the Higher Education Teaching Specialist Certificate.